ibm-cloud-docs/power-iaas/importing-boot-image.md

 ## Importing a boot image by using the {{site.data.keyword.powerSys_notm}} API
 {: #api-import-image}

 To import a boot image from IBM Cloud Object Storage by using the API, use the [Create an cos-image import job](https://cloud.ibm.com/docs/apis/power-cloud#pcloud-v1-cloudinstances-cosimages-post){: external} method with the following required properties in the request body: `imageName`, `imageFilename`, and `bucketName`.
 For private buckets, also include `accessKey` and `secretKey`, which are the HMAC access key and secret key for your COS instance.
-For more information, see [Using HMAC credentials](/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main){: external}.
+For more information, see [Using HMAC credentials](/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main).

 ```sh
 curl -X POST \